Ber Groosjohan

 Bernardus ("Ber") Groosjohan (16 June 1897 in Rotterdam – 5 August 1971 in Rotterdam) was a football (soccer) player from the Netherlands, who represented his native country at the 1920 Summer Olympics in Antwerp and the 1924 Summer Olympics in Paris.
 In Antwerp Groosjohan won the bronze medal with the Netherlands national football team.
+He was capped 14 times in total by his country.

+During his club career, Groosjohan was the captain of Rotterdam outfit VOC.